matt-lewton9/Portfolio-Website/_design/nasaMinds.md

 There is a large temperature difference between the soil on the moon’s surface and just a few feet underground.
 This is because lunar soil’s thermal conductivity increases with depth as it becomes more compact and dense.
 This project theorized that lunar soil underground with higher thermal conductivity at could be used as a heat sink for a thermoelectric generator powered by solar radiation or waste heat from a lunar base.

-This can be done by extending the cold side of the thermoelectric plates with a copper "radiator cylinder" to reach depths with a high thermal conductivity, which is insulated from the sides.
-The top of the radiator cylinders is a "cold surface" that can be utilized in conjunction with any heat source to generate electricity.
+This can be done by extending the cold side of the thermoelectric plates with a copper "radiator cylinder" to reach depths with a high thermal conductivity.
+The top of the radiator cylinders provides a heat sink at the surface that can be utilized in conjunction with any heat source to generate electricity.

 This concept was successfully demonstrated experimentally, and the results are detailed in the paper above.
 The rest of this article will focus on the design and simulation of the device and test apparatus.